jacques/docs.npmjs.com/content/orgs/setup.md

 ## Adding Members to an Organization

 By default, your Organization is set up with a [developers team][8].
-This team contains the whole of Members you can assign to [Teams][9] within your org.
+The purpose of this team is  to contain the whole of your Organization's members.
+When you add a member to your Organization that user is automatically added to the developers team.

-** Please do NOT delete your developers team.
-This will break your account and you will need to contact support@npmjs.com.
-The npmjs team is currently working on a fix for this, which will be available soon.**
+You may delete the developers team.
+If you do, newly added Organization members will not be added to any teams by default.

 To add a member to your organization, you add them by their npm username via the [Organization Dashboard][10].